Many products that we use are part of a linear economy – we have a product, we make use of it, and when we are finished with it, we dispose of it.

 When new developments are built in Islington, the Council’s Local Plan will require that building materials are reused, and that the building is designed to be flexible in its use and easily repurposed or dismantled at the end of its life.

 Encourages the sharing economy, where products are shared or borrowed, rather than bought only to be used for a few days each year.
-The Council has set up Islington’s first Library of Things to support this.
+Although not available in Islington at the moment, check the Library of Things locations to see what is available near you.

 Makes it easier for residents to get things repaired, so that your washing machine or dishwasher can last longer.